Health and social care services nationally are increasingly working together to provide better support for residents' care needs.

 - improve efficiency of services.

-The STPs are made up of local authorities, clinical commissioning groups, health service providers and a range of local partners.
+The ICSs are made up of local authorities, clinical commissioning groups, health service providers and a range of local partners.

 They set out how health and social care services need to change over the five year period from 2016-2021 to achieve the right care, and cover 44 geographical areas across all of England.

-In Surrey, there are three STPs in place.
+In Surrey, there are three ICSs in place.
 Find out more about the local plans by following the links below.

 - Frimley Health and Care – covering the Surrey Heath, North East Hampshire and Farnham CCGs (plus some areas outside the county).